 Sleep is a fundamental biological process that profoundly impacts human health and well-being.9 Previous reports underscore the critical role of sleep quality in diverse physiological functions and pathological processes.
-9,11,12 In the context of medical school, students encounter significant changes, such as transitioning into adulthood, gaining professional status, trying to overcome the immense pressure of heavy educational and physical workload, further complicated by specialty entrance exams, and career planning.
-These challenges can readily contribute to higher levels of anxiety, depression, and other psychological issues, ultimately compromising sleep quality.^{22,23} Our results pointed out poor sleep quality in the whole study population as a PSQI score of more than five is considered poor sleep quality.24 The sleep quality, although did not achieve statistical significance, was worse in men in our study, even under the comparable stress parameters.
+9.11,12 In the context of medical school, students encounter significant changes, such as transitioning into adulthood, gaining professional status, trying to overcome the immense pressure of heavy educational and physical workload, further complicated by specialty entrance exams, and career planning.
+These challenges can readily contribute to higher levels of anxiety, depression, and other psychological issues, ultimately compromising sleep quality.
+Our results pointed out poor sleep quality in the whole study population as a PSQI score of more than five is considered poor sleep quality.
+The sleep quality, although did not achieve statistical significance, was worse in men in our study, even under the comparable stress parameters.
 A similar study investigating the sleep quality of medical students reported poor quality, as well.
-However, they did not analyze the effects of gender.14 Furthermore, our results revealed a noteworthy correlation between sleep quality and stress levels, particularly with STAI-2 scores, which reflect long-term or trait-related stress.
+However, they did not analyze gender.
+Furthermore, our results revealed a noteworthy correlation between sleep quality and stress levels, particularly with STAI-2 scores, which reflect long-term or trait-related stress.
+This highlights the adverse impact of chronic stress on sleep quality.
+A study conducted among preclinical medical students from Saudi Arabia, similar to our findings, indicated a significant correlation between sleep quality and stress levels, while reporting no meaningful association between gender and sleep quality.
+They also emphasized the relationship between reduced sleep quality and increased stress levels during examination periods, which were administered on a 3-6-week block system, resembling our university's preclinical exam program.